Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Phase transition of Euler-Heisenberg-AdS black hole on free energy landscape

 Now, the initial wave packet is located at the large black hole.
-In Fig. \ref{aFuL3D} and in Fig. \ref{aFuL2D}, we plot the time dependent behaviors of the probability distribution of the black holes at different $T$ and $a$.
-We observe that the effect of the Euler-Heisenberg parameter and temperature are similar to the case of the initial wave packet is located at the small black hole.
-The final stationary distribution of small black hole is larger than large black hole for a lower temperature, which suggests that large black hole state can have the chance to transition to small black hole state.

-The coexistent small and large black hole states can be acquired for a certain condition.
+In Fig. \ref{aZheng3DL} and Fig. \ref{aZheng2DL}, we describe the behaviors of the probability distribution of the black holes at different $T$ and $a$.
+We observe that the probability distribution of large black hole decreases with the evolution of time, and it will decrease to a stable non-zero value for a smaller $a$.
+The probability $\rho(r, t)$ of small black hole first increases and then decreases for a larger $a$.
+The probability of small black hole increases with the evolution of time and reaches a stable non-zero value for a smaller $a$.
+The large black hole state can have the chance to switch to the small black hole state in a suitable condition.
+The coexistent small and large black hole states also can be acquired for $T=0.02982$ and $a=0.05$.

+Although some system state could theoretically exist, the probability is very small, which can be observed from the probability distribution of system states.
+For a larger $a$, the system goes to a non-black hole state (thermal radiation state), which is a complement to Ref. \cite{Magos}.

+We will study the first passage time for the switching of the small and large black hole states.
+The first passage time is defined as the time that the present state of the black hole (the small or large black hole state) located at the well of $G_L$ reaches the intermediate transition state located at the barrier top of $G_L$ for the first time.

+We denote $F_p(t)$ as the distribution of the first passage time, and define $\Sigma(t)$ to be the probability that the present state of the black hole has not made a first passage by time $t$.
+Therefore, $F_{\rm p}(t)$ and $\Sigma(t)$ are related by

+Obviously, $F_{\rm p}(t)dt$ is the probability that the present black hole state passes through the intermediate transition state located at the barrier top of $G_L$ for the first time in the time interval $(t, t+dt)$.